P8UXaE/light_sheet_domes/README.md

 ```
 The default tensorflow does not allow to use GPU independently, so, instead install a previous version if the case.

-# Problems I had with github.
+### Github

+If you have multiple branches in a repository and you connect github repo at visual studio code you can go switching branches in the folder containing the repo just changing the working branch at the bottom left of VScode.

 The first time I initialized github on the microscopy computer, it automatically created a branch called master.
 The main branch of the repository is called ```main```.

-In the case you want to switch among branches you can do ```$ git checkout main```.
+In the case you want to switch among branches directly in the terminal you can do ```$ git checkout main```.

-# Github things

 To get the lastest version of the documents in the repository:
 ```